TechnologyEnhancedLearning/Prototyping/app/views/prototypes/paper-transfer-process/NOTES.md

+TODO - Add DLS pages to journey
-TODO - Add functionality to pass information to last page
+TODO - Add Steps 1 proficiencies page
-      - Decleration signed + date
-TODO - Add functionality to complete tasks as the user progresses TODO - add DLS pages to journey
+TODO - Update prototype nhs logo to take you back to the begining of the current journey TODO - UPdate dls headers to reflect the live site
-TODO - Add persitant data to pages e.g. checkboxes and text inputs

-Content
-CONTENT - Check the need for long form content on the start page CONTENT - Check content on confirmation page

 NOTE - Discuss what happens / where a user should go after the confirmation page